stratosphereips/StratosphereWindowsIps/StratosphereWindowsIPS/README.md

 "python C:\Users\User\Documents\StratosphereWindowsIPS\StratosphereWatcher.py C:\Users\User\Documents\StratosphereWindowsIPS\file.binetflow"

 First the program downloads necessary files and then runs.
 You can also manage the configuration file, where are some features for this program.

+2.
+Next way is:

+"cat file.binetflow | python StratosphereFlow.py"

+This possibility is better for fast case, because there is not checking updates.
+Caution: For first running this program, you use first case for running.
+The reason is config file, which is created in StratosphereWatcher.

 Files in project